top of page

 Screenshot 2025-11-17 140732.png

 An Uncertain Life takes us on one young man's remarkable journey from self-loathing to acceptance of who God created him to be.
 Raised in the South during the Civil Rights era, he wanted nothing more than to please God.
 As a child he faced difficult challenges that left him distressed, contributing to his growing sense of worthlessness because who he was wasn't pleasing to God, he believed.
 As he came to know of God's love for him, he began a long journey of self-discovery and acceptance.
-It that process he also realized God's Love was for all.
+In that process he also realized God's Love was for all.
 And that we are to love our neighbors, especially those marginalized by our society, as Jesus taught us.

 Praise for "An Uncertain Life"